nana-4/materia-theme/README.md

 ## Planned Features

 * Supports of full dark theme (sorry for the delay...)
-* Re-supports Metacity theme
+* Re-supports of Metacity theme
-* Totally rewrite the code and images for GTK2
+* Total rewrite of the code and images for GTK2
 * Supports of Unity theme
 * Supports of Firefox theme
 * Supports of overlay scrollbars for Chrome extension